I’ve a weakness for ideas that give me plausible deniability for making generative art while doing my maths homework.

 - Adversarial generation is a cool hack if you hate boring stuff like labelling data sets e.g. chair generation

-- Autoencoding beyond pixels using a learned similarity metric (Larsen et al. 2015) code The clever hack here is the “generative adversarial networks which is obviously rich in potential.
+- Autoencoding beyond pixels using a learned similarity metric (Larsen et al. 2015). code The clever hack here is using generative adversarial networks which is obviously rich in potential.

 - Ross Gibson Adventures in narrated reality gives an overview of text generation using RNNs.

 Alex Graves, Generating Sequences With Recurrent Neural Networks, generates handwriting.
 Relatedly, sketch-rnn is reaaaally cute.

 Distill.pub has some lovely visual explanations of visual and other neural networks.

 hardmaru presents an amazing introduction to running sophisticated neural networks in the browser, targeted at artists, which goes over the handwriting post in a non-technical way.

 a platform for creators of all kinds to use machine learning tools in intuitive ways without any coding experience.
 Find resources here to start creating with RunwayML quickly.